jason-kerney/blog/_drafts/2021-04-20-project-sync.md

 ProjectSync --add
 ```

 This will then show you an alphabetized list broken up into pages.
-You can select which projects you want to clone by hitting space-bar.
+You can select which projects you want to clone by hitting spacebar.
 After each page, you will be given the chance to approve your selection, and then shown the next page.
 When the whole thing is done, you will be able to confirm all your selections.

-### Search For Specific Repositories
+### Search for Specific Repositories

 If you already know what you are looking for, you can enter regex to limit the repositories to choose from.